Banjo-Kazooie: Banjo-Pilot (2005)

 Banjo-Pilot was released in 2005 for the Game Boy Advance.
 This game is not part of the plot of the series, but is a racing game similar to Mario Kart in which the characters race planes.
 The game was originally planned as a sequel to Diddy Kong Racing, titled Diddy Kong Pilot, but was retooled to feature Banjo-Kazooie characters following the purchase of Rare by Microsoft.

 Re-releases

 Banjo-Kazooie and Banjo-Tooie were re-released on Xbox 360 via Xbox Live Arcade in 2008 and 2009 respectively.
 These versions featured fully HD graphics for both the polygonal models and 2D images.
 They also included revised controls and the reinstatement of the Stop 'N' Swop feature.
 Both re-releases were included alongside Banjo-Kazooie: Nuts & Bolts as part of the 30 game compilation Rare Replay, released for Xbox One on 4 August 2015.

-Banjo-Kazooie was added to the Nintendo Switch Online + Expansion Pack on 20 January 2022, marking the series' first re-release on a Nintendo console in over 20 years.
-Banjo-Tooie was re-released on the Nintendo Switch Online + Expansion Pack on 25 October 2024.
+Banjo-Kazooie was added to the Nintendo Switch's Nintendo Classics library on 20 January 2022, marking the series' first re-release on a Nintendo console.
+Banjo-Tooie was added to the service on 25 October 2024.

+Banjo-Kazooie was ported to the Evercade line of products in June 2026.
+This version is included with the HyperMegaTech Super Pocket Rare Edition, runs at 60 frames per second, and features an unlockable cheat menu and a music player containing previously unreleased tracks.
+It will also be included in the Banjo-Kazooie Double Pack alongside a port of Banjo-Tooie.